anothertexapp/Guides/content/texdraw/_index.md

 ---
+weight: 3
+type: docs
-title: Get started with TexDraw
+title: TexDraw Section
 ---

 The app is still in development, which is why this section is currently empty.